All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Handmade Diwali card

 Handmade cards are very special, especially when made by small kids.
 Here is an easy Diwali card idea that even toddlers can make.
 Make fireworks with different colours on a black Cardstock A5 sheet and add your text at the Bottom and Tada… Your Card is ready.
 For making the fireworks prints, we used straw.
+Diwali card idea for kids

 Firecracker Diwali card

-Here is another Diwali card that would be so much fun to make with little help from adults.
+Here is another Diwali card that would be so much fun to make with a little help from adults.
 So this Firecracker is Painted paper straws cut into 3 cm long pieces.

-Click on the image to download the Diwali card template so that you can just print and start the craft.
+Download the Diwali card template so that you can just print and start the craft.

 TP Roll Tealight Holder